ubiquarum66/atTinyThings/Boat_Pump_Thunderstorm/Software/Readme.md

 ### Bit pattern to signal

-+ A 1 in the bit pattern is a long morse "toot" , a 0 is a short "peep" , thus, e.g. 0101 is "toot peep toot peep",
++ A 1 in the bit pattern is a long morse "toot" , a 0 is a short "peep" , thus, e.g. 0101 is "peep toot peep toot",
 + the pauses between the bits are automatic,
 + the pauses between the letters are automatic,
 + the pauses between words and sentences are requested by pause commands (len>14)
++ the power of the muC managed to go directly to 3.3V speaker in the breadboard, but failed in the soldered circuitry,
++ thus I designed it out, bad pitty....half the fun, should have done a transistor circuit before.
++